Powerful Features for Food Intolerance Management

 - Works offline with sync

-Temporal Pattern Analysis
+Timing Pattern Analysis

 Our engine correlates meal timing with symptom onset across weeks of data, revealing hidden connections between food and how you feel.